Exploring the Mysteries of Sanxingdui in Beijing and Shanghai

 Following the July 28th, 2023 opening of the Sanxingdui Museum's new wing, the Shanghai Museum's February 2nd exhibition brought fresh opportunities to reevaluate Sanxingdui.
 According to Hu Jialin, curator and researcher at the Shanghai Museum, the exhibition featured artifacts from seven pits, excluding the less well-endowed Pit 6.
 Highlights included 59 items from Pits 1 and 2 and 151 from the newly discovered pits, comprising nearly half of the exhibition's total 363 artifacts.

 Shanghai Museum, renowned for its bronze collection and restoration, contributed 44 restored items among the 151 newly discovered artifacts.
-Zhang Peichen, curator of the Shanghai Museum's Conservation and Technology Center, explained their role: “We primarily restored items from Pits 7 and 8.
-In January 2023, our of five bronze restorers visited Sanxingdui, alternating work shifts to restore artifacts on-site.
+Zhang Peichen, curator of the Shanghai Museum's Conservation and Center, explained their role: “We primarily restored items from Pits 7 and 8.
+In January 2023, our team of five bronze restorers visited Sanxingdui, alternating work shifts to restore artifacts on-site.
 After the first batch of 16 items, an additional 28 items followed.
-This marked Sanxingdui's first instance of allowing artifacts to leave the for restoration in Shanghai.”
+This marked Sanxingdui's first instance of allowing artifacts to leave the province for restoration in Shanghai.”

 Exploring the Mysteries of Sanxingdui in Beijing and Shanghai-2